hanging-gardens/hanging_gardens.js/README.md

 ### How does it work

-A new Hanging Gardens project contains four directories (behaviours, helpers, widgets and vendor) and `Gardenfile.js`.
+A new Hanging Gardens project contains four directories (behaviours, helpers, widgets and vendor) and a `Gardenfile.js` file.
 Here is an explanation of what should go in each directory or file.

 * `behaviours`: contains files with code that makes a webpage or parts thereof behave in a certain way.
 Think of these as controllers (as in MVC).